ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/closures-and-fn-traits.md

  }
 ```

-The code does not compile because the closure implements only the `FnOnce` trait,
+The next code does not compile because the closure implements only the `FnOnce` trait,
 whereas `sort_by_key` requires a closure that implements `FnMut`.
 The closure captures `value` and then moves `value` out of the closure
 by transferring ownership of `value` to the `sort_operations` vector.